PrakharSharma41/LLD/BehaviouralQuestion/info.md

 ---

-# Tell me about a time that you had to balance competing business, team, or project priorities.
+# Tell me about a time that you had to balance competing business, team, or project priorities

 **Situation:**
 I was on production on-call duty for our team when a high-priority customer issue came in.
 At the same time, I was also working on a critical feature that was scheduled for a demo day just a couple of days away.